Suspect in shooting of three Palestinian Americans allegedly told authorities, 'I've been waiting for you.'

 On Sunday, when agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives returned at around 6:35 p.m., Eaton answered the door of his apartment with his hands up, Murad said.
-He did not identify himself, the chief said, but allegedly told the agents that he had been waiting for them.
+He did not identify himself, but allegedly told the agents “I’ve been waiting for you.”

 When one of the agents asked him why, Eaton allegedly said he wanted a lawyer.